mudita/MuditaOS/doc/development_workflow.md

 ## Merge to `master` branch

-When a PR is accepted by two or more reviewers it's time to add PR changes to master branch. **Merging to master is prohibited - [do a rebase instead](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
-Do not add to master any commits that are not required, less is more.
+When a PR is accepted by two or more reviewers it's time to add PR changes to `master` branch. **Merging to `master` is prohibited - [do a rebase instead](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).
+Do not add any commits to `master` that are not required - less is more.
 An ideal situation is when you have a single commit for a PR and a single Jira issue (MuditaOS core development team).**

 If you have multiple commits, you can squash them and force push a branch before merging your PR to master. **Please make sure that your commit message contains only valuable information.**

-Merging a PR causes feature branch to be deleted.
+Merging a PR causes the feature branch to be deleted.
 Switch to master branch on your local machine and do a pull or fetch to get your changes.

 **If you need any assistance do not hesitate to ask others 🙌🏼**